thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *It looks like $v_1, v_2, v_3$ as defined above is acting as the coordinate system: they are measuring $u$ in three perpendicular directions that coincide with the three coordinate axes.*

 Nice observation!
-In fact with this observation, there is no longer need for coordinate systems.
-Instead, think of space as being "measured" by this set of vectors through dot products.
+With this observation, there is no longer need for coordinate systems.
+Instead, think of space as being "measured" by this set of vectors through dot products:

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_basis_measure'> <div class='slider'></div></label>